10-Year-Old Girl Sexually Assaulted By Five Men – Police Admit To Mishandling The Case, Leaving Offenders Free

 CHICAGO (CBS) – Chicago Police have launched an internal investigation – admitting they dropped the ball in the case of a 10-year-old girl targeted in a string of sexual assaults.

-Officers finally arrested one of the suspects late Friday, but as CBS 2 Investigator Dave Savini revealed Monday night, they could have arrested him months ago – and didn’t.READ MORE: Chicago Weather: Leftover Showers To Wrap Up By Tuesday Morning
+Officers finally arrested one of the suspects late Friday, but CBS 2 Investigator Dave Savini revealed Monday night that they could have arrested him months ago.READ MORE: U.S. Postal Service Hiring Automotive Technicians In Chicago

 Instead, they allowed a child predator to roam free.
-And while he remained free, his victim – a little girl – was locked in a psychiatric hospital.
+During that time, his victim – a little girl – was locked in a psychiatric hospital.

 “I’m just as outraged and frustrated as anybody else,” said Jennifer Coleman, the first assistant at Cook County State’s Attorney’s Office.

-Five men are accused of assaulting the girl, but none of them were charged with felonies until the CBS 2 Investigators exposed the Chicago Police Department’s repeated failure to put any of the men behind bars.
+Five men are accused of assaulting the girl, but none of them was charged with felonies until the CBS 2 Investigators exposed the Chicago Police Department’s repeated failures in the case.

 During our interview with Coleman last Thursday, she said her office has been unable to charge these men with sexual assault because CPD never provided any evidence.